mongodb/snooty-parser/HACKING.md

 4. Go to <https://github.com/mongodb/snooty-parser/releases/> to locate the newly-created release.

-5. Copy the appropriate section from CHANGELOG.md into the release description, and check the _This is a pre-release_ checkbox.
+5. Copy the appropriate section from CHANGELOG.md into the release description, check the _This is a pre-release_ checkbox, and create the release.

+6. Push your branch.

 If there is an error, use `git reset --hard <previous_commit_hash>` to revert any commits that might have been made, and